how to keep goats without a fence

 raising goats without a fence

 #1.
 If you live in a remote area with lots of land, then raising goats without a permanent fence installed may be an option to consider.
-Let’s face it: building a permanent fence can be expensive, especially if you have uneven or rocky terrain.
-By not having to invest in fencing materials and labor, you can save money that can be put toward other homesteading projects.
+Let’s face it: building a permanent fence can be expensive, especially if you have uneven, heavily wooded, or rocky terrain.

 Goats are natural foragers and can thrive on a variety of plants.
-Without fencing, they have the freedom to roam and graze on different types of vegetation, which can improve their diet and health.
-Just know they are not aware of boundary lines and will easily go onto other people’s property to graze, which can cause you a few headaches if they do.
+Without fencing, they can roam and graze on different types of grass and plants, which can improve their diet and health.

 a brown goat mom with her young kid under a tree